learningtocode101/boris_bike/README.md

 ```

 ## Authors
-Collaborative, pair programming effort for a week among the following individuals:
+Collaborative, pair programming effort for a week amongst myself and the following individuals:
 #### Hui-An Yang
 *Initial work involving user story, domain modeling and initial understanding of TDD*
 #### James Hotblack